The Quick Guide to Outsourcing HR for Small Business

 The transition from small business to mid-size enterprise is one of the most important moments in your success story.
 The right HR support can help you keep you on the path to growth.

-5 signs that you’ve outgrown HR for small business
+5 signs that your small business needs HR services

-At some point in your growth journey, you will need dedicated HR support to look after your team.
+At some point in your growth journey, you will need dedicated HR services to look after your team.
 But how do you know when it’s time?

 The size of your team is one indicator.
 Once you employ over 50 people, you become subject to certain employment laws like Family and Medical Leave Allowance.
 This can lead to additional HR-related overhead, for which you’ll require a qualified HR consultant.